 Our Program

-The Washington State University Regional Program in Veterinary Medicine is a partnership between the Washington State University College of Veterinary Medicine, University of Idaho Department of Animal, Veterinary and Food Sciences, and Montana State University.
+The Washington State University Regional Program in Veterinary Medicine is a partnership between the Washington State University College of Veterinary Medicine, the State of Idaho, and Montana State University.
 Our program accepts students from all of our contract states and seats are available for non-residents on both the WSU and MSU campuses.

 The WSU College of Veterinary Medicine is also a partner with the Western Interstate Commission of Higher Education (WICHE) program and welcomes WICHE-sponsored students from Hawaii, Montana, New Mexico, North Dakota, and Wyoming.